isaerenie/HackYourFuture/Week2/prep-exercises/1-traffic-light/README.md

 # Prep exercise - Traffic light

 In the previous week we started with our traffic light.
 Now that we also know what a function is we have one last look at the workings of a traffic light in a different way.
-Take a look at the `traffic-light.js` file and implement the same requirements as last week again, but then with another different way of organising.
+Take a look at the `traffic-light.js` file and implement the same requirements as last week again, but then with another different way of organizing.

 ## Things to think about